zebrium/ze-stats/README.md

 1. `kubectl create namespace zebrium`
 2. `helm install zstats-collector zstats --namespace zebrium --repo https://raw.githubusercontent.com/zebrium/ze-stats/master/charts --set zebrium.collectorUrl=YOUR_ZE_STATS_API_URL,zebrium.authToken=YOUR_ZE_API_AUTH_TOKEN,zebrium.deployment=YOUR_DEPLOYMENT_NAME`

-The two helm commands for version 2 and version 3 above install node-exporter pods automatically on alll nodes.
-If node-exporter is already installed in kubernetes cluster, helm command line option `nodeExporter.enabled=false` should be used  to avoid duplicated node-exporter deployments.
+*IMPORTANT* The two helm commands for version 2 and version 3 above, install node-exporter pods automatically on all nodes.
+If node-exporter is already installed in the kubernetes cluster, the helm command line option `nodeExporter.enabled=false` should be used to avoid duplicated node-exporter deployments.

 ### Uninstalling via helm